tezoatlipoca/hamnt/README.md

 2025-04-11T23:34:55 INFO  | File created: /home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt
 Adding 'This text is added to foo_notes.txt' to foo (/home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt)
 ```
-Now, if we just give the name of the file alias `foo`, it dumps the contents of that file:
+If we just give the name of the file alias `foo`, it dumps the contents of that file:
 ```bash
 (a/r/l/q) >>
 foo